tndrle/PyLuaTeX/README.md

   Demonstrates how *matplotlib* plots can be generated and included in a document using *PGF*
 * `readme-example.tex`
   The example above
+* `repl.tex`
+  Demonstrates how a Python console/REPL can be run and typeset
 * `sessions.tex`
   Demonstrates the use of different Python sessions in a document
 * `typesetting-example.tex`